boyanio/wasm-wheel/README.md

 #### Java

 In order to compile Java into WebAssembly, I use [TeaVM](http://teavm.org/).
 The only thing you need is Maven - it will install its depedencies afterwards.
 You obviously need Java SDK as well.

+#### Kotlin

+[Kotlin Native](https://github.com/JetBrains/kotlin-native/) v0.5 supports building WebAssembly (also on Windows hosts, as v0.4 allowed only macOS).
+Right now the generated wasm file is quite big - 2MB.
+I haven't found a way to optimize it yet.
+It uses the JavaScript randomizer, as Kotlin doesn't have one built-in, so the way to do it, is to use C. However, I can't really build the project on a Windows machine.

 ## Build